 GM 694 International Seminar/Practicum in China

-June 2 – 20, 2014.
-This program is for graduate students in the Global Marketing program.
-Students will earn 4 graduate credits.
+June 2 – 19, 2015.
+This program is for graduate students only.
+Students will earn 4 graduate credits in Global Marketing.
 Participants will attend guest lectures and make site visits to a variety of Chinese companies, including marketing, communication, and research consultancies, publishing, new media, and technology companies in Beijing and Shanghai.

 Program fees include accommodation and daily breakfast in centrally-located hotels in the cities of Beijing and Shanghai.
 Group airport pickup at Beijing Capitol Airport and drop-off at Shanghai Pudong Airport is also included in the cost of the program.
 Students will have guided tours to Beijing Bird's Nest, 798 Art Zone, Great Wall, Summer Palace and The National Museum of China in Beijing.
 In Shanghai students will visit Pudong, the Bund, Yu Garden, Jade Buddha Temple, Monganshan 50 Contemporary Art District and the Shanghai Museum.

 - To understand and experience previously studied marketing concepts in the environment of a foreign culture

 - To familiarize students with the cultural environment of the country visited, and to facilitate cross-cultural understanding